jay-joshy/allergyguide/content/tools/resources/oit_calculator_docs.md

 - Editable protocol tables, food characteristics, dilution strategy
 - Real-time protocol validation with color-coded warnings
 - ASCII export to clipboard and PDF export of plan for patients

+**Remaining TODO! items**

+- Add warning when target protein (mg) is too high (ie. >5000mg)
+- Flesh out PDF export - at present time it only includes the protocol and custom notes
+  - What information to provide to patients about OIT in general?

 ---